tango-controls/pytango/doc/itango/features.rst

     - store favorite tango devices
     - tango color modes

-Check the :ref:`spock-highlights` to see how to put these feature to good use :-)
+Check the :ref:`itango-highlights` to see how to put these feature to good use :-)

 .. _IPython: http://ipython.scipy.org/
 .. _Tango: http://www.tango-controls.org/